Ministry of Public Buildings - National Gas Turbine Establishment Pyestock

 For descriptions of the above options see the full PDP–7 options list.

-The "Ministry of Public Buildings" shown in the the 1972 18-bit service list as the "Customer" was actually the Ministry of Public Buildings & Works, renamed in 1963 from the Ministry of Works, a department of the UK Government formed in 1943, during World War II, to organise the requisitioning of property for wartime use, this function was carried on after the war for Government building projects and the acquisition of equipment for the Ministry of Defence.
+The "Ministry of Public Buildings" shown in the 1972 18–bit service list the "Customer" as the Ministry of Public Buildings & Works, renamed in 1963 from the Ministry of Works, a department of the UK Government formed in 1943, during World War II, to organise the requisitioning of property for wartime use, this function was carried on after the war for Government building projects and the acquisition of equipment for the Ministry of Defence.

-PDP-7 was installed in the computer facility (Building 574) of The National Gas Turbine Establishment Pyestock, which, for over fifty years was the UK's test and development centre for gas turbine engines.
-In its time it was the largest facility of its type in Europe (if not the world), for the design, experimentation and testing at Pyestock helped to usher in the jet age.
-It tested Concorde's Olympus jet engines in simulated supersonic conditions, Pyestock's credentials were extremely impressive.
-There are several web sites showing the now derelict and decaying site of one of the UK's premier research establishments, we would recommend www.ngte.co.uk.
+PDP–7 was installed in the computer facility (Building 574) of The National Gas Turbine Establishment Pyestock, which, for over fifty years was the UK's test and development centre for gas turbine engines.
+In its time it was the largest facility of its type in Europe (if not the world), for the design, experimentation and testing of engines at Pyestock helped to usher in the jet age.
+In amongst others it tested Concorde's Olympus jet engines in simulated supersonic conditions and the Pegasus engines for the Harrier Jump Jet, Pyestock's credentials were extremely impressive.
+There are several web sites showing the once derelict and decaying site of one of the UK's premier research establishments, we would recommend www.ngte.co.uk.

 If you know of any information about any of the PDP–7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please contact us.